dhenwood/Dynamic-Wallpaper/README.md

 A short video of this in action can be found on [Vidcast](https://app.vidcast.io/share/23e1360f-2ef6-4fc5-a89c-9f4b5514f3e3)

 ## Setup
 In order to have the browser communicate to the video device, the [jsxapi library](https://github.com/cisco-ce/jsxapi) is used to establish a websocket connection through which, the device name, airplay/miracast support and calendar information is passed.
-In order establish this connection, the following steps are required on the video device.
+In order establish this connection, one of the following steps are required on the video device.

 ### Option 1 (simple macro)
 The following article contains the steps to install a macro to allow a user to turn on or off as well as different video options.
 The pre-steps outlined in Option 2 are all automated if you choose this option. https://github.com/dhenwood/Dynamic-Wallpaper-Simple-Setup